The rise of remote work in France: facts and figures

 In terms of frequency: There are various types of remote work based on the work arrangement between an employee and an employer.
 While some employees work remotely as often as they want while others are allowed to work remotely for a few days a week.

-Remote vs. Nomad: This brings us to another type of remote workers.
-It is the digital nomad type remote workers who work from anywhere (as long as there’s WiFi).
+Remote vs. Nomad: This brings us to another type of remote worker.
+It is the digital nomad-type remote workers who work from anywhere (as long as there’s WiFi).
 The flexible workplace limit is pushed beyond the borders of a city.
 In reality, nomad workers switch their work location and, frequently move between cities and countries.

 In some cases, a remote job is not an option whenever the presence of an employee is required.
 Employees willing to telecommute should hold a job that is compatible with remote work.
 For instance, it’s easy to work remotely if you are a web developer, a graphic designer, or a freelance writer.
 However, if you work as a teacher at a physical school or provide an in-person service remote work might not be an option.